 Getting ready for Cuba

 We want your journey to be safe, without complications, and culturally rewarding.
-Please study this orientation and preparation guide.
-It’s based on feedback from thousands of our past travelers.
-It’s updated every week.
+Things change in Cuba at a dizzying pace.
+We update this page weekly based on reports from our American guests.

-- Passport, must be valid for one week beyond your island stay
+- Passport: Must be valid for one week beyond your stay

-- Personal effects, see What to take to Cuba
+- Checklist: Review What to take to Cuba

 Download the most amazing super best offline travelers map of Cuba: Maps.me

 Never get lost in Havana or anywhere in Cuba.
 Maps.me is a comprehensive offline map app for Android and Apple phones and tablets.
 Download before you come to Cuba, because the internet in Cuba is too slow.
 Click here for more details.

 Permitted items.
 You can take photo and video cameras, personal DVD, PDA, CD and game devices, cell phones, laptops, MP3 players, a hair dryers, electric shavers, binoculars, radio receivers, musical instruments, and sound recording devices for personal use.
 If you take more than one of the above items, Cuban customs may ask if you intend to leave them on the island.
 If you intend to do so, duty may be charged.

 If you take more than the equivalent of $5,000 USD in cash, you have to declare it or risk confiscation.